Brendanvdv/movie-recommendation-system/README.md

 The required packages are also stated at the start of the notebooks.

 ## How to run

-After acquiring the datasets execute the desired notebooks.
+After acquiring the datasets run the following notebook to get the final dataset.

-All the topics have been split into seperate notebooks:
   - build_dataset.ipynb

+To run the final demonstration run:
+  - final_demostration.ipynb

+Then the other notebooks can be run if wanted:
   - similarity_system.ipynb
   - movie_genre_clustering_analysis.ipynb
   - final_topic_modelling.ipynb
   - tomatoes.ipynb

-The final combined notebook with the final results is:
-  - final_demostration.ipynb